 Top Basic Linux Commands for Beginners

 Linux is also the operating system’s kernel and a UNIX clone.
 The Linux operating system is open-source and has been made available by Linus Torvalds free of charge.
 To download the Linux operating system, go to the official website and download it for free.
-There are several types of Linux Operating System Linux Mint, Ubuntu, Red Hat Enterprise Linux, Debian, Fedora and Kali Linux.
+There are several types of Linux Operating System Linux Mint, Ubuntu, Red Hat Enterprise Linux, Debian, Fedora, and Kali Linux.
 In most multinational companies, Linux is mostly used in servers.
 Linux is very safe and fast and it is also free.
 Does any virus in Linux not work?
 Linux kernel is also used in smartphones as per the computer’s operating system.
 Today we will learn about ‘Top Basic Linux Commands for Beginners’.

 If you do not have knowledge of Linux commands, then do not use some Dangerous Linux commands.
 In the previous articles, we learned how to install the Linux operating system, let us see which basic Linux commands are used in this Linux operating system.
-To use Linux command, we have seen what are the ‘Best Linux Terminal Emulators in 2018‘.
+To use Linux command, we have seen what are the ‘Best Linux Terminal Emulators‘.
 You can use different types of Linux Terminals.

 1) ls Command: